kwokmeli/rrain/README.md

     * Field Label: Sub-menu Excerpt X, Field Name: sub-menu_excerpt_X, Field Type: Text, Field Instructions: Enter a brief (1 sentence) description of the sub-menu
     * Field Label: Sub-menu Link X, Field Name: sub-menu_link_X, Field Type: Text, Field Instructions: Enter the URL.

+## Moving Content
+* Under 'Tools' on the Wordpress dashboard, select 'Export'.
+* Save the XML file.
+On the new Wordpress dashboard, go to 'Tools' then 'Import' and upload the XML file.
+* Install the Advanced Custom Fields plugin and follow the above instructions if you haven't already.
+* Make sure to manually click 'Update' on all pages and posts to make imported material appear.
+* Any images will have to be re-uploaded.
+* Some content may not be exported/imported.
+Be sure to go through the site to make sure all desired content is present.

 ## Adding Content
 ### Homepage
 #### Editing the Titles